 Growing up, Cynthia spent many a Chattanooga afternoon in her family’s kitchens.
 Her grandmother’s creamed corn and fried chicken were just the beginning.
 After college, Cynthia earned a Diplôme de Cuisine at Le Cordon Bleu in Paris, and worked in kitchens, including Manhattan’s Restaurant Daniel.
 Before her work as a food stylist and recipe developer, Cynthia founded Canapé, a Charleston-based boutique catering company that focused on small plates.

+Cynthia is certified in plant-based nutrition through The Center for Nutrition Studies at Cornell University.
 Cynthia loves surfing with her family, and she’s a brand ambassador for the California-based women's surf and lifestyle brand, Carve Designs.

 by Sandy Lang, 2017